 1998-1998 Wendy Redman

 Redman began her service to the University of Alaska in 1972 when she joined the biology department of the University of Alaska Fairbanks as an administrative assistant.
 In 1975, she moved to the newly developed Community College Division as the assistant chancellor.
 Redman made her first appearance before the Alaska State Legislature representing the community colleges in 1978.
-In 1980, the Board of Regents asked that she represent the whole UA system, and she has been the university system’s chief advocate and representative in Juneau ever since.
+In 1980, the Board of Regents asked that she represent the whole UA system, and she acted as the university system’s chief advocate and representative in Juneau for the remainder of her career.
 She became executive vice president for University Relations with responsibility for public affairs, state and federal relations, development and corporate programs, in 1988.

 In 2000, Redman was honored for her success and three decades of dedication the Edith R. Bullock Prize for Excellence.